smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

 From security perspective, SmartAnthill OtA pairing works as follows:

-* BOTH parties generate 256-bit keys (see TODO for details on secure key generation), As an additional step for this particular key generation, if first 128 bits are all-zeros, key MUST be regenerated (this is a precaution against attacks on misimplementations).
+* BOTH parties generate DH randoms (`a` and `b` - 1024- or 2048-bit ones).
-* parties perform anonymous Diffie-Hellman key exchange for generated 256-bit keys, obtaining a 256-bit shared key
+* parties perform anonymous Diffie-Hellman key exchange, obtaining a 1024- or 2048-bit shared secret Z.
+* parties derive 128-bit key K and 128-bit verification value X out of Z.
-* from this point on, on both sides SASP starts to use first 128-bits of 256-bit shared key, as SASP AES key
+* from this point on, on both sides SASP starts to use key K, as SASP AES key
-* parties use last 128 bits of the 256-bit shared key ("MITM check key") to perform MITM protection check depending on the OtA pairing flavour.
+* parties use verification value X (which is essentially a MITM check key) to perform MITM protection check depending on the OtA pairing flavour.
 During this exchange, Device is kept in PAIRING-MITM-CHECK Device OtA pairing state.
 * if MITM protection check indicates that everything is fine - Device OtA pairing state is changed to PAIRING-COMPLETED, and normal work can be started.

 Unique Devices and Hardware-Entropy-Based Devices